EmirKarakayaDev/fernile-legal/docs/privacy-policy-en.md

 ## 4. Data Storage
 Data is stored on secure servers and protected against unauthorized access.
 Data is retained only for as long as necessary for its intended purpose.

-## 5. Account Deletion and Data Removal
+## Account Deletion and Data Removal
-Users may delete their accounts through the application at any time.
+Users may delete their accounts directly through the application at any time without contacting support.
 Upon account deletion:
-- The user account and associated data are permanently deleted
+- The user account and all associated personal data are permanently deleted.
-- Data required to be retained due to legal obligations may be excluded
+- Data required to be retained due to legal obligations may be excluded and retained only for the legally required period.

 ## 6. Third-Party Services
 The application may utilize third-party services for infrastructure, analytics, artificial intelligence, and subscription management.
 These services are subject to their own privacy policies.